hail-is/hail/hail/python/hail/docs/annotation_database_ui.rst

 copy-and-paste the Hail generated code into your own analysis script.

 Note that most of these annotations are stored in :ref:`Requester Pays<GCP Requester Pays>` buckets.
-These buckets are all stored in the US, so egress charges may apply if your cluster is outside of the US.
+GCS buckets are now available in both the US and EU regions, so egress charges may apply if your cluster is outside of the region specified when creating an annotation database instance.

 To access these buckets on a cluster started with ``hailctl dataproc``, you can use the additional argument ``--requester-pays-annotation-db`` as follows: